abitofdots/tokenloss/README.md

-# Tokenloss (*Science Fiction with NFT Artworks*)
+# Tokenloss

 ## What is Tokenloss?

 1. ### **This is a science fiction novel**

    1. This is not programming code, datasets, or technical documentation.
-   2. It is a science fiction novel that can be collaborated through Github.
+   2. This is a science fiction novel that can be collaborated through Github.
+   3. NFT illustrations are included in each paragraph.

 2. ### Why use Github?

    1. To create a story that lasts and develops forever.
-We call this type of story a legend.
+Github is best platform to create this type of story.

 3. ### Story Features